akeamc/old-blog/articles/math-works/index.md

 I tried [MathJax](https://www.mathjax.org).
 I did not like it, nor do I recommend it.
 I came across [KaTeX](https://katex.org).
 I like it.

-I am not letting you, the clients, render the math.
-I'm letting my server (a Raspberry Pi) handle it, and you are only responsible of downloading stylesheets and fonts.
-And the usual rendering of a web page.
-No big deal.
+The rendering is handled by the client.
+I tried rendering the math on the server, without any success.
 Here's a demo of what KaTeX can do:

 $$
 \frac{250}{5^2}